 Many of these descriptions are very similar to what my peers in each order have posted.
 That's not accidental; we mostly agree on terminology.
 Application to a particular candidate is what varies significantly based on our personal experience with that person.
 As far as I know, many of the details in the "other" bullet in each description are unique to me.

-Sea Dragon (Not an Academie Rank, but added 1/14/19 for completeness)
+Sea Dragon (Not an Academie Rank)

 - Prowess - Making an impact on the rapier field.
 An up and coming fighter with potential.